How Consistent Was Every Premier League Lineup This Season?

 Arsenal Football Club entered the season aiming to earn a top-four spot and return to the Champions League after six years away.
 So while ending such a promising season without a trophy after spending almost the whole campaign at the top of the table will be brutally disappointing for the Gunners, any reasonable supporter4There are some reasonable Arsenal supporters out there, right? would’ve given you a resounding “yes” if you asked them at the beginning of the season if they would take a second-place finish.

 Much of their reemergence can be attributed to a sense of stability and identity Mikel Arteta has developed within a tight, cohesive nucleus of young and talented players.
-Goalkeeper Aaron Ramsdale and center back Gabriel have only missed a combined nine minutes across all Premier League competitions.5Gabriel was subbed out for Jakub Kiwior in the 86th minute of their win against Crystal Palace on March 19, and for Rob Holding in the 85th minute of their win against Chelsea on May 2.
-Starboy winger Bukayo Saka has been an almost permanent fixture in Arsenal’s front line and has developed into one of the league’s best playmakers — only he and Liverpool forward Mohamed Salah have registered double-digit goals and assists in the Premier League this season.
-And captain Martin Ødegaard has shown remarkable leadership, calm and dynamism in the ever-important midfield.
-In Arsenal’s 37 matches, Arteta has used only 22 unique starting 11s, tied with Newcastle for the lowest figure in the league.
+Goalkeeper Aaron Ramsdale and center back Gabriel only missed a combined nine minutes across all Premier League competitions.5Gabriel was subbed out for Jakub Kiwior in the 86th minute of their win against Crystal Palace on March 19, and for Rob Holding in the 85th minute of their win against Chelsea on May 2.
+Starboy winger Bukayo Saka was an almost permanent fixture in Arsenal’s front line and has developed into one of the league’s best playmakers — only he and Liverpool forward Mohamed Salah registered double-digit goals and assists in the Premier League this season.
+And captain Martin Ødegaard showed remarkable leadership, calm and dynamism in the ever-important midfield.
+In Arsenal’s 38 matches, Arteta used only 22 unique starting 11s, the lowest figure in the league.

-Manchester City are top of the Premier League once again, having already clinched their fifth title in six years after spending the vast majority of the season behind Arsenal.7For much of that time, though, City eventually passing Arsenal had a Thanos-like feeling of inevitability.
-City goes into the home stretch of the season with the league’s second-lowest STABLE score, at the opposite end of the spectrum as the Gunners.
+Manchester City are top of the Premier League once again, winning their fifth title in six years after spending the vast majority of the season behind Arsenal.7For much of that time, though, City eventually passing Arsenal had a Thanos-like feeling of inevitability.
+City finished the season with the league’s second-lowest STABLE score, at the opposite end of the spectrum as the Gunners.
 Their lack of consistency is a concerted strategy by manager Pep Guardiola, who constantly rotates lineups from one match to the next — so much so that fans refer to the challenge of predicting his starting lineup as “Pep roulette.”
-In 36 Premier League matches this season, Pep has used 35 unique starting 11s.
+In 38 Premier League matches this season, Pep used 37 unique starting 11s.

-Manchester City have the luxury to use fluid, ever-changing lineups because of their incredibly deep roster of all-world talent.
+Manchester City had the luxury to use fluid, ever-changing lineups because of their incredibly deep roster of all-world talent.
 Seemingly endless wealth from Emirati owner Sheikh Mansour and years of sustained success have made City an attractive destination for star players looking to win at the highest level, most recently Jack Grealish and Erling Haaland.
 Pep moves players who would be regular starters at pretty much any other Premier League club to and from his bench as he sees fit, keeping them fresh for future matches while keeping opposing tacticians guessing.
-We’ll see if this strategy finally pays off in Europe as City go for their first Champions League win against Inter Milan, but it’s been a well-oiled machine domestically as the Cityzens have established themselves as a Premier League juggernaut.
+We’ll see if this strategy finally pays off in Europe as City go for their first Champions League win against Inter Milan on June 10, but it’s been a well-oiled machine domestically as the Cityzens established themselves as a Premier League juggernaut.

 If you’re a Newcastle United supporter, 2022-23 was about as close to a dream season as you could’ve hoped for.
 Finishing top-four and qualifying for the Champions League is a massive achievement for the Magpies, who hadn’t finished higher than 10th in the Premier League table since the 2011-12 competition (and had even suffered relegation in the 2015-16 season).
 Newcastle’s overperformance boils down to three main factors: money, player development and defense.
 Saudi Arabian ownership has flushed Newcastle with cash and they’ve used it adeptly, bringing in talented players in key positions of need like midfielder Bruno Guimarães and forward Alexander Isak.
 Manager Eddie Howe and his staff also have found a way to make their existing players so much better, elevating the likes of Joelinton, Miguel Almirón and Sean Longstaff into top-level Premier League players.

-Newcastle’s tactical success is founded on their defensive unit, which is one of the best in the league — they’ve conceded the second-fewest goals of any club, allowed the second-fewest expected goals against and are tied for the second-most clean sheets.
-Their core defensive unit of goalkeeper Nick Pope and defenders Kieran Trippier, Fabian Schär, Dan Burn and Sven Botman have formed a cohesive and formidable back line.
-It’s become rare to see a Newcastle team without them on the pitch — 31 of the Magpies’ 37 starting lineups this season have included all five of those players.
+Newcastle’s tactical success was founded on their defensive unit, which was one of the best in the league — they tied for the fewest goals conceded by any club, allowed the second-fewest expected goals against and tied for the second-most clean sheets.
+Their core defensive unit of goalkeeper Nick Pope and defenders Kieran Trippier, Fabian Schär, Dan Burn and Sven Botman formed a cohesive and formidable back line.
+It became rare to see a Newcastle team without them on the pitch — 31 of the Magpies’ 38 starting lineups this season included all five of those players.

 Conversely, if you’re a Chelsea supporter, 2022-23 was about as much of a disaster as you could’ve imagined.
 It’s been arguably the most disappointing season in the club’s history, given its lofty aspirations and record-setting spending.
 Chelsea had finished outside the top six only once since the 1995-96 season — a blip followed by appointing manager Antonio Conte in 2016 and winning the league the next season.
-But the Blues come into the last weekend in 12th place, sitting 6 points closer to relegation than they are to the top six.
+But the Blues finished in 12th place, sitting 8 points closer to relegation than they are to the top six.

-It’s been an unthinkably disjointed first full campaign for the new Chelsea ownership consortium that includes Clearlake Capital and Todd Boehly, who have employed four different managers8Thomas Tuchel, Graham Potter, Bruno Saltor Grau and Frank Lampard. and spent an astounding €611 million on 17 new players across the summer and winter transfer windows while failing to address the team’s key needs in the short term, especially in front of goal.
+It was an unthinkably disjointed first full campaign for the new Chelsea ownership consortium that includes Clearlake Capital and Todd Boehly, who employed four different managers8Thomas Tuchel, Graham Potter, Bruno Saltor Grau and Frank Lampard. and spent an astounding €611 million on 17 new players across the summer and winter transfer windows while failing to address the team’s key needs in the short term, especially in front of goal.

 Each club’s fingerprint and STABLE score tells its unique story of the 2022-23 season.
 Explore each team yourself below and see what their match-to-match lineups looked like this season: